veritem/springboot-template/README.md

 ### Motivation

-There a lot of tools that can help you get start with a spring boot poject like spring initializer and many other, i created this project to reduce the manual tasks i know run into when starting a new project from scratch like setup authentication, documentation and many others.
+There a lot of tools that can help you get start with a spring boot poject like spring initializer and many others, i created this project to reduce the manual tasks i know run into when starting a new project from scratch like setup authentication, documentation and many more.

 ### Getting started